An Inside Guide to Living in Notting Hill

 Renting Property in Notting Hill

-Notting Hill rental properties appeal to a variety of tenants; these include expats who like property near to the central Tube line for easy access to the city, and families who enjoy being close to the parks and schools in the W11 area and surrounds.
-Property in Notting Hill ranges from one-bedroom flats for young professionals, to spacious mansion apartments for lateral living, or even large family homes, which are wide properties with fewer floors.
+Notting Hill rental properties attract a variety of tenants.
+Some are expats who favour property with easy access to the city, and others are families who enjoy being close to the parks and schools in W11 and surrounds.

 Rental properties range from one-bedroom flats for young professionals, to spacious mansion apartments for lateral living, to large family homes with wide layouts and fewer floors.
 As such, Notting Hill property prices will also vary greatly.

 Portobello Road is a mile-long, meandering street with a cosmopolitan atmosphere.
 This vibrant area is home to local landmarks like Electric Cinema and the Hummingbird Bakery.
 Portobello Road has a great café culture, and many of the coffee shops are child-friendly.